 A Magical Christmas Experience

 Watch the excitement unfold as Father Christmas and his Elves count down to their favourite night of the year!
-Journey through the Enchanted Forest, visit Mrs Claus in her cosy kitchen to hear Christmas tales and have your name checked off the ‘Naughty or Nice’ list by their Chief Elf.
-Make Christmas memories to last a lifetime!
+Journey through the Enchanted Forest, before joining Father Christmas and his Elves in their workshop at Titanic Belfast.
+Enjoy festive arts and crafts, hear Mrs Claus read a classic Christmas tale and have your name checked off the ‘Naughty or Nice’ list.

 Grand Opera House